dankuck/dan-learns-python/README.md

 ### Step 6

-I really prefer that each action on the game board would produce a new instance of the board array.
+I really prefer that each action on the game board would produce a new instance of the board list.
 That way I could choose to keep a list of states that led to each other.

 In my [sixth commit](https://github.com/dankuck/dan-learns-python/commit/206ced08e65719993292029d49ff490b28db6262),